-Contributions.
-In this paper, we formally describe and prove the security of a PKI called LOCALPKI, based on the PKI 2.0 paradigm (Bouzefrane et al., 2011).
+In this paper, we formally describe and prove the security of a public-key infrastructure called LOCALPKI, based on the PKI 2.0 paradigm [6].
 The PKI 2.0 project and its instances such as LOCALPKI are seeking to democratize the attribution of people certificates, like what Let's Encrypt is doing for server certificates.
 They are essential for secured transactions: authentication, digital signature, confidentiality.
 LOCALPKI removes three known bottlenecks of PKIX: remote delivery, cost of certificates and their complexity of use.
 The idea is to replace CA signed certificates by user self-signed certificates.
-However, contrary to PGP (Zimmermann, 1995), trust is not given by users but by an authority.
+However, contrary to PGP [30], trust is not given by users but by an authority.
 This authority, a combination of notaries and local actors in our setting, guaranties the binding.
 Indeed, after registration of a certificate owner by a notary, other users will be able to verify the authenticity of this certificate via a request.
 For a private verification, a possibility is to send a request to the notary, similar to an OCSP procedure: the notary's response depends on the looking up of uniquely recorded legitimate users in his database.
-For a public verification, a possibility is to provide hashed and signed subsets of the database, similar to NSEC3 (Kolkman et al., 2012) (or NSEC5 (Vcelak et al., 2016)) records within DNSSEC (Bau and Mitchell, 2010).
+For a public verification, a possibility is to provide hashed and signed subsets of the database, similar to NSEC3 [17] (or now NSEC5 [28]) records within DNSSEC [5].
 Also, as in PKIX, registration and authentication do not need be performed by the same entities.
 In PKIX the former step can be performed by a Registration Authority.
-In LOCALPKI, this entity is known by the notary and must be close to the user.
+In LOCALPKI, this entity is a local RA, known by the notary and close to the user.
 It can be a technical service, just like a classical registration authority, but it can also be a local actor or a business service, closer to users.
 We have in mind banks, postal offices, mobile network operators, delivery points, university offices, for example, and more generally any actor used to check identities.
 For the user, he can get a free certificate (with possibly paid options available) near his home or work place with the security of face-to-face enrollment (identity verification).
 For local registration desks, it would often be in its own interest to deliver people certificates to its members or clients.
 These member/client certificates will enable them to authenticate and perform online operations, for instance securely signing contracts.
 Moreover, the involved entities, except for the notaries, do not really need any technical knowledge.
 Overall, our proposition, LOCALPKI, is a first instance of the PKI 2.0 paradigm offering an alternative to PKIX.
-LOCALPKI is able to provide the same services as PKIX, but using a user-centric approach and without the need of a signature by an authority for each certificate.
-Further, in this paper, we also provide a security analysis of our protocols, using Tamarin (Meier et al., 2013; Schmidt et al., 2012) and show that the implementation of the LOCALPKI in a practical environment can be realized using existing PKI tools.
+LOCALPKI is able to provide the same services as PKIX, from authentication to revocation, via, e.g., cross-certification.
+But the approach uses instead a user-centric model and does not need a signature by an authority for each certificate.
+From the simplicity of its setup, we show that LOCALPKI also becomes an interesting solution to deploy a PKI in the Internet of Things context.
+Further, in this paper, we also provide a security analysis of all our protocols, using the formal verification tool Tamarin [19,27].
+Finally, we show that the implementation of the LOCALPKI in a practical environment can be effectively realized using existing PKI tools: we have deployed a prototype web-based implementation available for testing there: http://hpac.imag.fr/localpki.